New York City Sheriff's Office

-The New York City Sheriff's Office (NYCSO), officially the Office of the Sheriff of the City of New York, is the primary civil law enforcement agency for New York City.
-The Sheriff's Office is a division of the New York City Department of Finance, operating as an enforcement arm.
+The Office of the Sheriff of the City of New York, also known as the New York City Sheriff's Office (NYCSO), is the primary civil law enforcement agency for New York City.
+The Sheriff's Office is a division of the New York City Department of Finance, operating as its enforcement arm.
 The Sheriff's Office handles investigations concerning cigarette tax enforcement, real estate property/deed fraud and other matters deemed necessary by the Department of Finance.

 In addition, as the city's chief civil law enforcement agency concerning the New York State Court System, the Sheriff's Office enforces a variety of mandates, orders, warrants and decrees issued by courts.
 Enforcement tools include evictions, seizure of property, arrests and garnishments.
 Auctions are conducted for property the agency seizes and levies upon.

 History

 The New York City Sheriff's Office originated in 1626 under the Dutch.
 Under later English rule, the position became known as the New York County Sheriff's Office.
-Originally each of the city's five county-boroughs had its own sheriff, each of which held the widest law enforcement jurisdiction in their respective county-boroughs.
+Originally each of the counties which became the boroughs of New York City had its own sheriff, which held the widest law enforcement mandate in their respective jurisdictions.
 Like most sheriffs in the United States, these office holders were elected to their positions.

-Once the city was consolidated in 1898, the New York City Police Department took over the responsibility of policing and criminal investigations throughout New York City, while the Sheriff's Office continued to focus on civil law enforcement and administering the county prison systems.
+Once the city was consolidated in 1898, the New York City Police Department took over the responsibility of policing and criminal investigations throughout the five boroughs of New York City, while the Sheriff's Office continued to focus on civil law enforcement and administering the county prison systems.
 Sheriffs were compensated by charging fees for enforcing civil orders in addition to keeping a monetary percentage (known as poundage) of what their office would seize.

 By 1915, plans were made by the commissioner of accounts to alter the way sheriffs were compensated to include a determined salary instead of having the office holder personally retain fees and poundage.
 Although fees and poundage would still be charged by sheriffs, the monies would be retained for their respective county's use only.
 In 1938, the first female deputy sheriff was appointed.

 On January 1, 1942, the city's five county sheriff's offices were merged to become the Office of the Sheriff of the City of New York.
-The city's five county sheriffs were abolished and replaced with borough "chief deputies" (later undersheriffs) reporting to the now mayorally-appointed citywide sheriff.
+The five county sheriffs were abolished and replaced with borough "chief deputies" (later undersheriffs) reporting to the now mayorally-appointed citywide sheriff.
 A contemporary report of the changes emphasized professionalization of the office, which had become notorious for employing political patronage beneficiaries.
 The new top five commanders were "all college graduates" and "lawyers like their chief, who promises to keep out politics".
 At the same time, the sheriff's former responsibility for running prison systems was transferred to the newly established New York City Department of Correction.